seatable/seatable-app-template/README.md

 App.propTypes = propTypes;

 export default App;
 ```

-## Build zip package and upload plugin
+## Build zip package and upload app

-1. Run `npm run build-plugin` to package the plugin
+1. Run `npm run build-app` to package the app
-2. Upload the plugin to dtable
+2. Upload the app to dtable